sourcifyeth/docs/docs/2. Running Sourcify/4-Tests.md

 npx lerna run test --stream
 ```

-## Network tests
+## Chain tests

-Additionally, tests for supported networks are defined under `test/networks/network-tests.js`.
+Additionally, tests for supported chains are defined under `test/chains/chain-tests.js`.
 These test don't run with the above command `npx lerna run test --stream` as only tests directly under `test/` folder are run and not recursively.

-These test run verifications for already existing contracts on each network.
-On test networks, the contract with immuatables under `test/networks/sources/shared` are deployed and used for tests.
-For other networks test sources are stored under `test/networks/sources/{chainId}`.
+These test run verifications for already existing contracts on each chain.
+On test chains, the contract with immuatables under `test/chain/sources/shared` are deployed and used for tests.
+For other chains test sources are stored under `test/chains/sources/{chainId}`.
 When found, contracts with immutables are used for testing.

-It is possible to run the tests for all networks with `npm run test:networks`.
-This test will be run weekly with the `test-networks-regularly` CircleCI workflow to keep track of the supported networks.
-Also, when adding new networks, it is possible to run tests for a single network.
+It is possible to run the tests for all chains with `npm run test:chains`.
+This test will be run weekly with the `test-chains-regularly` CircleCI workflow to keep track of the supported chains.
+Also, when adding new chains, it is possible to run tests for a single chain.
 See [Chain Support](/docs/chain-support).

 ## Sources